Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: Conclusion

 \section{Conclusion}

 In this survey, we provided an overview on data-driven control approaches for nonlinear systems.
 In particular, the focus lay on data-based system representations, which are tailored for verifying system properties and designing controllers by SDPs.
+Thereby, these methods strive to establish a framework for nonlinear data-driven system analysis and control rather than providing specific control schemes.
 More specifically, we discussed data-driven control by polynomial approximation, GP and kernel regression, LPV embedding, state lifting, and nonlinearity cancellation and feedback linearization.

-Except for GP and kernel regression, these frameworks are inspired by the model-based control literature.
+Except for GP and kernel regression, these data-driven system representations are inspired by the model-based control literature.
 There the same techniques are leveraged to derive a verification of system properties and a controller synthesis by SDPs despite nonlinear system dynamics.
 Since the goal of these control methods is to derive a linear-like representation, data-driven techniques for LTI, bilinear, LPV, and polynomial systems are still relevant in the nonlinear case.
 Moreover, most of the data-based system characterizations for nonlinear systems that we have presented are combined with LMI-based robust techniques to achieve rigorous guarantees.
 In contrast, many system representations from system identification and machine learning are tailored to provide a precise surrogate model of the underlying system, and thus aim to approximate its dynamics as precise as possible.
 However, this typically leads to complex surrogate models preventing a convex system analysis and controller synthesis.

-Guarantees for data-driven inference on nonlinear system regardless of the framework always require a priori insights into the dynamics, which can not be obtained only from measured trajectories.
+Guarantees for data-driven inference on nonlinear system regardless of the framework require a priori insights into the dynamics.
 Hence, the performance of the data-driven approaches not only rely on the informativity of the data but also on the accuracy of the prior information.
 This is an additional challenge compared to the LTI case, where this kind of assumptions is not required.
-We observed two types of assumptions: structured and unstructured.
-In the former, a function basis for the system dynamics, input transformation, etc., is supposed to known, e.g., from first principles.